 #### Payload size cap

-The cloud enforces a **1 MB ASGI body cap** on all `/api/v1/*` endpoints (plus per-field validators on prompts, manifests, and message bodies).
+The cloud enforces a **1 MB body cap** on all `/api/v1/*` endpoints (plus per-field validators on prompts, manifests, and message bodies).
 Long-document translation / OCR / multi-file review payloads can exceed this — chunk client-side, or use a session and stream chunks across `send` turns instead of one giant `invoke`.

 ---